sidracha/me-chatbot/README.rst

 The data was in alpaca format:

 .. code-block::text
+{

-{"Instruction": "Respond to this message sent by a human", "Input": <message I responded to>,
+ "Instruction": "Respond to this message sent by a human",

+ "Input": <message I responded to>,

  "Output": <my message>

 }